nxboost/nxboost/doc/tor.md

 The directory can be different of course, but (both) port numbers should be equal to your nxboostd's P2P listen port (49108 by default).
 ```
--externalip=X   You can tell nxboost about its publicly reachable address using
+-externalip=X   You can tell NXBoost about its publicly reachable address using
                 this option, and this can be a .onion address.
 Given the above
                 configuration, you can find your onion address in
                 /var/lib/tor/nxboost-service/hostname.
 Onion addresses are given